fusion-energy/plasmaboundaries/docs/source/index.rst

 Usage
 -----
-First compute the magnetic flux :math:`\Psi` from plasma-boundaries based on a specific set of parameters.
+First compute the magnetic flux :math:`\Psi` from plasma_boundaries based on a specific set of parameters.
 In this example, the built-in ITER plasma parameters will be used:
 ::
    import plasma_boundaries